 Have you tried addressing procrastination on your own without success?
 Are you looking for extra support to break the cycle of procrastination for good?
-I am a trained counseling psychologist and I help individuals and couples in Seattle area with a wide range of mental health concerns at my Ballard counseling office.
-Whether you are looking for help with your procrastination, relationship, anxiety, body image concerns, depression, trauma or another mental health concern, I look forward to hearing from you.
-You can schedule a free 15-minute phone consultation or contact me for more information.
+Our team of trained therapists can help individuals and couples in Seattle area with a wide range of mental health concerns.
+We currently offer online counseling from the comfort of your own home.
+You can schedule a free 15-minute phone consultation or contact us for more information.

 We created this blog to share information about living a healthy, happy, and fulfilling life.
 We are constantly learning new things and making mistakes along the way.
 This blog is our way of chronicling our discoveries, musing, and lessons learned as people and professionals.
 We invite you to come along on our journey of self reflection, discovery, and thriving with challenges.
 We also hope to exchange wisdom and enlightenment from you, our readers.

 The information provided in this blog is not a substitute for professional mental health treatment.